 Take a picture and upload it to Google Slides.
-Make it interactive by adding links to book trailers, book reviews, author interviews, historical background, and/or text boxes explaining why you chose the items you did.

-7. Character Analysis

-Choose a character in your book and answer the following question using textual evidence: "How does the writer use this character to convey a message or lesson?"
+Make it interactive by adding links to book trailers, book reviews, author interviews, historical background, and/or text boxes explaining why you chose the items you did. the connection between the show and your book.
+7. Character Analysis 8.
+Design a Book Jacket Choose a character in your book and answer the following question using textual evidence: "How does the writer use this character to convey a message or lesson?"
 Use family background, philosophy and values, effect on others, how they would like to be treated, and actions to develop your answer.
+Use Google Slides, paper, or another app to design your book cover.
+Include the title, author, and artwork on the front.
+Include information on the back about the plot and characters.
+Include some short reviews about the book saying why others should read it.
+Make it colorful and visually appealing.
 Your response must be in RACER format.
 It should be at least 10 sentences or more.
+Don't forget to include your name.